Emotions: an important factor driving consumer behavior

 Are you inspiring your customers to take action?
 Do you spread positive vibes on your social media?
 Come back soon to read the second part of the role of emotion in neuromarketing and find out how the other appraisals can help you motivate your customers.

 Want to know more about the unique way your business could use emotional cues and other neuromarketing strategies to strike a chord with your customers?
 Expert advice can help you make the most out of your marketing efforts.
-We offer an intensive 1-day Applied Neuromarketing Crash Course.
+We offer a comprehensive training called Brain & Behaviour for Growth.
 Take a look at the page and don’t hesitate to contact us.

 Achar C., So J., Agrawal N., Duhackek A. What we feel and why we buy: the influence of emotions on consumer decision-making (2016).
 Curr Opin Psychol; 10: 166-170.